sgsakthi1992/sakthi-via/README.md

 * Mocking with Mockito
 * Hamcrest for assertions
 * @SpringBootTest and MockMvc in integration tests with in-memory h2 database
+* GreenMail to test Mail integration test
 * JaCoCo for code coverage
-* SonarQube for code quality
+* SonarQube, CheckStyle for code quality